KarelZe/thesis/references/obsidian/📑notes/🍪Selection of semisupervised Approaches notes.md

 “Our contributions are as follow: 1.
 We create a new benchmark for tabular data, with a precise methodology for choosing and preprocessing a large number of representative datasets.
 We share these datasets through OpenML [Vanschoren et al., 2014], which makes them easy to use.
 2. We extensively compare deep learning models and tree-based models on generic tabular datasets in multiple settings, accounting for the cost of choosing hyperparameters.”
 (Grinsztajn et al., 2022, p.
 2)

 with several works claiming to outperform tree-based learners for tabular classification tasks

+corrobates

+*Differentiable Trees*
+the ideas of creating differentiable learner ensembles [55, 29, 77, 43, 8], i

+corroborates this

+Tabluar specific deep learning architectures

+-> NODE poor performance? (in [[@gorishniyRevisitingDeepLearning2021]]) fairly reasonable / poor in ([[@kadraWelltunedSimpleNets2021]]) / ([[@borisovDeepNeuralNetworks2022]])
+Differentiable trees take inspiration from tree-based learners.

+A class of of networks that takes inspiration from tree-based learners are differentiable trees. to warrants
+By the virtue
+take inspiration from
+Differentiable trees try to adapt the success of
+These architectures are often based
+Recently, several deep learning approaches claim to excel the performance of gradient boosting.
+Why do they make sense?
+Why gradient-boosting?
+Why not random forests?
+Classical neural networks
+Parts of this success lies in the robustness to noise, A particularily promising strand of research are attention-based models.
+Standard-MLPs.
+A line of research, including
+A fair comparison betw
+These results, contradict

+(🚧short discussion what attention is)

+(What can be seen?
+General overview for neural nets in [[@melisStateArtEvaluation2017]].
+Also, [[@kadraWelltunedSimpleNets2021]])

+Neural Oblivious Decision Ensembles (NODE).
+The NODE network [Popov et al., 2020] contains equal-depth oblivious decision trees (ODTs), which are differentiable such that error gradients can backpropagate through them.
+Like classical decision trees, ODTs split data according to selected features and compare each with a learned threshold.
+However, only one feature is chosen at each level, resulting in a balanced ODT that can be differentiated.
+Thus, the complete model provides an ensemble of differentiable trees.

+“In its essence, the proposed NODE architecture generalizes CatBoost, making the splitting feature choice and decision tree routing differentiable.
+As a result, the NODE architecture is fully differentiable and could be incorporated in any computational graph of existing DL packages,” (Popov et al., 2019, p.
+2)

+“We introduce the Neural Oblivious Decision Ensemble (NODE) architecture with a layer-wise structure similar to existing deep learning models.
+In a nutshell, our architecture consists of differentiable oblivious decision trees (ODT) that are trained end-to-end by backpropagation.
+We describe our implementation of the differentiable NODE layer in Section 3.1, the full model architecture in Section 3.2, and the training and inference procedures in section 3.3.”
+(Popov et al., 2019, p.
+3)
+“Differentiable trees.
+The significant drawback of tree-based approaches is that they usually do not allow end-to-end optimization and employ greedy, local optimization procedures for tree construction.”
+(Popov et al., 2019, p.
+2)

+“Thus, they cannot be used as a component for pipelines, trained in an end-to-end fashion.
+To address this issue, several works (Kontschieder et al., 2015; Yang et al., 2018; Lay et al., 2018) 1https://github.com/Qwicen/node” (Popov et al., 2019, p.
+2)

+“propose to ”soften” decision functions in the internal tree nodes to make the overall tree function and tree routing differentiable.
+In our work, we advocate the usage of the recent entmax transformation (Peters et al., 2019) to ”soften” decision trees.
+We confirm its advantages over the previously proposed approaches in the experimental section” (Popov et al., 2019, p.
+3)
+“To address this issue, several works (Hazimeh et al., 2020; Kontschieder et al., 2015; Popov et al., 2020; Yang et al., 2018) propose to “smooth” decision functions in the internal tree nodes to make the overall tree function and tree routing differentiable.
+While the methods of this family can outperform GBDT on some tasks (Popov et al., 2020), in our experiments, they do not consistently outperform ResNet.”
+(Gorishniy et al., 2021, p.
+2)

+hat combines....
+In large-scale,